andrewcbuensalida/sam-workshop/README.md

 If the aws-sam-cli-managed-default stack fails to delete, have to delete all items in the bucket first.

 ===========
 CodePipeline doesn't work with GitHub.
-Trying GitHub Actions now. https://catalog.workshops.aws/complete-aws-sam/en-US/module-4-cicd/module-4-cicd-gh/50-sampipeinit
+CodePipeline might work with CodeCommit.
+But trying GitHub Actions now instead. https://catalog.workshops.aws/complete-aws-sam/en-US/module-4-cicd/module-4-cicd-gh/50-sampipeinit

   sam pipeline bootstrap --stage dev